aditya95-pixel/AWS-sem-prep/README.md

 | PaaS	| Shared responsibility |
 | SaaS	| Provider-managed |

+### 6(a) “Cloud Computing has evolved from mainframe, cluster computing, and grid computing and has features of each of these three technologies”---Comment on this statement.

+Ans.
+**Mainframes:**
+- These were the first examples of large computational facilities leveraging multiple processing units specialized for large data movement and massive input/output (I/O) operations.
+- A supercomputer is designed for high-speed calculations and complex scientific computations, prioritizing raw processing power.

+**Cluster Computing:**
+- Cluster computing started as a low-cost alternative to the use of mainframes and supercomputers.
+- One of the attractive features of clusters was that the computational power of commodity machines could be leveraged to solve problems that were previously manageable only on expensive supercomputers.

+**Grid Computing**
+- Grids were initially developed as aggregations of geographically dispersed clusters using Internet connections.
+- These clusters belonged to different organizations, and arrangements were made among them to share the computational power.
+This is an analogy to the power grid.

+**Cloud Computing**
+- Computing clouds are deployed in large data centers hosted by a single organization that provides services to others.
+- Clouds are characterized by the fact of having virtually infinite capacity, being tolerant to failures, and being always on, as in the case of mainframes.
+- In many cases, the computing nodes that form the infrastructure of computing clouds are commodity machines, as in the case of clusters.
+- The services made available by a cloud vendor are consumed on a pay-per-use basis, and clouds fully implement the utility vision introduced by grid computing.

+### 6(b) What is “Resource pooling” in Cloud?
+**Definition**:
+A multi-tenant architecture where cloud providers serve multiple customers from shared physical resources while maintaining logical isolation.

+**Key Characteristics**:
+- **Dynamic Allocation**: Resources assigned on-demand (e.g., AWS EC2 Fleet)
+- **Location Independence**: Users unaware of physical resource locations (AWS Availability Zones)
+- **Economies of Scale**: Reduced costs through massive infrastructure sharing

+**Technical Implementation**:
+- AWS Example: Multi-AZ RDS instances sharing underlying storage pools
+- Isolation Mechanism: Hypervisor-level security (AWS Nitro System)

+### 6(c) What is a SLA?
+Mention at least three parameters usually specified in a SLA.
+**Definition**:
+A contractual guarantee defining minimum service quality standards between provider and customer.

+**Top 3 SLA Parameters**:

+1. **Uptime Percentage**
+   - AWS EC2: 99.99% availability (~53 minutes downtime/year max)
+   - Calculation: `(Available Minutes - Downtime) / Total Minutes`

+2. **Performance Thresholds**
+   - Example: Azure Blob Storage <500ms GET/PUT latency 99.9% of time

+3. **Support Response Times**
+   - AWS Business Support: <1 hour for critical issues

+**SLA Enforcement**:
+- Service credits for violations (typically 10-30% discount)
+- Exclusions: Scheduled maintenance, force majeure events

+### 6(d) Mention any three advantages of Cloud Computing over the traditional IT environment.

+1. **Elastic Scalability**
+   - Cloud: Spin up 1000 EC2 instances in 10 minutes
+   - Traditional: 6-8 weeks for hardware procurement
+   - AWS Tech: Auto Scaling Groups with predictive scaling

+2. **Cost Efficiency**
+   - Cloud: Pay-per-use (e.g., Lambda @ $0.00001667/GB-s)
+   - Traditional: 15-20% average server utilization
+   - Savings: 30-40% TCO reduction (Gartner)

+3. **Operational Resilience**
+   - Cloud: Built-in multi-AZ redundancy (AWS RDS)
+   - Traditional: Manual DR setups requiring duplicate hardware
+   - Recovery: Cloud offers RTO <15min vs traditional 24+ hours

 ## Mod 2
 ### 1(a) What is Server Consolidation?